Press Release - January 04, 2017

 You can register for an upcoming Symposium on Student Online Safety by visiting www.StudentSafetySymposium.com.

-The company continues to innovate, providing school and district websites that unify the online experience, affordable archiving, backup and records retention, and professional development and training on Gaggle products, G Suite for Education and Office 365™.
+Gaggle also continues to innovate, providing school and district websites that unify the online experience, affordable archiving, backup and records retention, and professional development and training for G Suite for Education and Office 365™.